Skip to main content

 Applying for a rental property

-When you apply for a rental property, there are limits on what information you can be asked for.
+When you apply for a rental property, there are rules for what information you can be asked for and how it is used.
 For example, you cannot be asked about your bond history, including whether a claim has ever been made against your bond.
-There are also limits on how your personal information is used and a requirement that rental application forms include information on discrimination and other laws that rental providers (landlords) and their agents must follow.
-Before you enter a rental agreement, see our page, Applying for a rental property.

 Before you sign